Tutorial: Migrate SQL Server to an Azure SQL Managed Instance online using DMS

 Run and monitor the migration

-On the migration activity screen, select Refresh to update the display.
+The migration activity window appears displaying the current databases migration status.
+Select Refresh to update the display.

 You can further expand the databases and logins categories to monitor the migration status of the respective server objects.